dojo/framework/src/stores/README.md

 ### Connecting Store Updates To Widgets

-Store data can be connected to widgets within your application using the [Containers & Injectors Pattern](https://github.com/dojo/widget-core#containers--injectors) supported by `@dojo/widget-core`. `@dojo/stores` provides a specialized injector that invalidates store containers on two conditions:
+Store data can be connected to widgets within your application using the [Containers & Injectors Pattern](https://github.com/dojo/widget-core#containers--injectors) supported by `@dojo/widget-core`.
+The `@dojo/stores` package provides a specialized injector that invalidates store containers on two conditions:

 1. The recommended approach is to register `paths` on container creation to ensure invalidation will only occur when state you are interested in changes.
-2. A catch all when no `paths` are defined for the container, it will invalidate when any data changes in the store.
+2. A catch-all when no `paths` are defined for the container, it will invalidate when any data changes in the store.

 ```ts
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';